gabrieldansereau/ms_betadiversity_hotspots/manuscript.md

 with following ones on insect metacommunities [@Silva2014LocReg;
 @Heino2017UnrCor; @Heino2017ExpSpe], dung beetles [@daSilva2018DisCor;
 @daSilva2020CanTax], aquatic beetles [@Heino2019KniPat], stream
-macroinvertebrates [@Sor2018UniSam], stream diatoms [@Vilmi2017EcoUni], mammals
+macroinvertebrates [@Sor2018UniSam], stream diatoms [@Vilmi2017EcoUni],
-(medium-to-large, small, volant) [@daSilva2020CanTax], and a few other phylogenetic groups (plants, lizards, mites, anurans, mesoinvertebrates) [@Landeiro2018SpeLow].
+multi-trophic pelagic food webs (phytoplankton, zooplankton, fish) [@Taranu2020LarMul], mammals (medium-to-large, small, volant) [@daSilva2020CanTax], wetland birds [@deDeus2020AviBet], and a few other phylogenetic groups (plants, lizards, mites, anurans, mesoinvertebrates) [@Landeiro2018SpeLow].
 However, it was originally argued that this was not a general or obligatory relationship [@Legendre2013BetDiv].
-Different LCBD-richness relationships have also been observed, with both positive and negative relationships for different sites in a single study [@Kong2017SpaVar], as well as a negative relation with the number of common species and a positive relation with the number of rare species [@Qiao2015BetDiv].
-This led
-@daSilva2018DisCor to say that the proportion of rare and common species in the communities seems to determine if the relationship will be negative, non-significant, or positive.
+Different LCBD-richness relationships have also been observed, with both positive and negative relationships for different sites or taxonomic groups in some studies [@Kong2017SpaVar; @Teittinen2017LocGeo], as well as a negative relation with the number of common species and a positive relation with the number of rare species [@Qiao2015BetDiv].
+This led @daSilva2018DisCor to say that the proportion of rare and common species in the communities seems to determine if the relationship will be negative, non-significant, or positive.
 Our results show that this negative LCBD-richness relationship is indeed not constant and displays regional variation, as the profile was different in our species poor Southwest subregion.

 The regional variation in the relationship between species richness and LCBD scores shows that the LCBD method may identify unique sites based on different characteristics depending on the region on which it is used.
-In a presence-absence context, in contrast with one based on abundance and count data, sites' species richness is probably the most important element to determine the LCBD value.
+Comparative studies have previously found a significative relationship between presence-absence LCBD values and richness, but not between abundance LCBD values and richness [@Silva2014LocReg; @Heino2017ExpSpe].
+In a presence-absence context, in contrast with one based on abundance and count data, our results tend to confirm that species richness is probably the most important element to determine the LCBD value.
 In a species-rich region, such as our Northeast one (median richness of 23), the only way to stand out is to have few species.
 On the other hand, in a species-poor region, sites with higher richness can also be unique, yet still less than the sites with the lowest richness.
 In other words, the method identifies the poorest sites as the most unique in both species-rich and species-poor regions, while only identifying rich sites as unique in the species-poor region.
 This could be explained from niche theory and presence-absence data: while extremely-rich sites could in theory have high LCBD values, such are sites unlikely given ecological constraints.
 It is unlikely